 The West Virginia Center on Climate Change (“the Center” or “WV3C”) is a nonprofit organization headquartered in Morgantown, WV.
 The Center is an initiative of Friends of Blackwater ("FOB"), a regional conservation group.

 The WV3C Advisory Board are Emily Calandrelli, Science Educator (pictured at left); Rafe Pomerance, Chair, Arctic 21; James Van Nostrand, Director, WVU Center for Energy and Sustainability; Patrick McGinley, WVU Law Professor; and Evan Hansen, WV House of Delegates.

 How can I learn more?

 Scroll down for information on WV3C events and activities, and to join our e-list for updates.
-Also check out our Facebook page.
-You may also contact Logan Thorne, Director, email@example.com, 304-657-5455.
+Follow our postings on Facebook and on Twitter and Instagram at @climatecenterwv.
+You may also contact Logan Thorne, WV3C Director, at firstname.lastname@example.org or 304-657-5455.

 What are the Center's mission and strategy?

 The mission of the WV3C is to help meet these needs by bringing up-to-date, multi-disciplinary, scientific and policy expertise into a wide range of civic and community settings, in a nonpartisan and constructive way.
-The Center is an informational partnership and and leadership resource for a wide range of individuals, organizations, and institutions.
-The Center takes an “all of the above” position on climate solutions.
+The Center is an informational, partnership, and leadership resource for a wide range of individuals, organizations, and institutions.
+The Center takes an “all of the above” and pro-innovation position on climate solutions.